CodeStix/typed-rest-generator/README.md

     export * from "./routes.ts";
     ```

 2. Run the cli tool: `npx typedrest -i index.ts -o generatedClient.ts`.
-The tool will look for the _Routes_ namespaces and will a script containing validators, the `Client` class and the `typedRouter` helper.
+The tool will look for the _Routes_ namespaces and will generate a script containing validators, the `Client` class and the `typedRouter` helper.
-3. A `generatedClient.ts` file is generated, which can be used in the following ways: (make sure to export it in your `index.ts`)
+3. The generated code can be used in the following ways:

+    **Shared package**

+    ```ts
+    // index.ts
+    export * from "./routes.ts";
+    export * from "./generatedClient.ts"; // <-- make sure to export it first
+    ```

     **Client side**